huggingface/blog/annotated-diffusion.md

 * we sample some noise from a Gaussian distribution and corrupt the input by this noise at level $t$ (using the nice property defined above)
 * the neural network is trained to predict this noise based on the corruped image $\mathbf{x}_t$ (i.e. noise applied on $\mathbf{x}_0$ based on known schedule $\beta_t$)

-In reality, all of this is done on batches of data (as one uses stochastic gradient descent to optimize neural networks).
+In reality, all of this is done on batches of data, as one uses stochastic gradient descent to optimize neural networks.

 ## The neural network

 The neural network needs to take in a noised image at a particular time step and return the predicted noise.
 Note that the predicted noise is a tensor that has the same size/resolution as the input image.
 So technically, the network takes in and outputs tensors of the same shape.
 What type of neural network can we use for this?

 What is typically used here is very similar to that of an [Autoencoder](https://en.wikipedia.org/wiki/Autoencoder), which you may remember from typical "intro to deep learning" tutorials.
 Autoencoders have a so-called "bottleneck" layer in between the encoder and decoder.
-The encoder first encodes an image into a smaller hidden representation (called the "bottleneck"), and the decoder then decodes that hidden representation back into an actual image.
+The encoder first encodes an image into a smaller hidden representation called the "bottleneck", and the decoder then decodes that hidden representation back into an actual image.
 This forces the network to only keep the most important information in the bottleneck layer.

 In terms of architecture, the DDPM authors went for a **U-Net**, introduced by ([Ronneberger et al., 2015](https://arxiv.org/abs/1505.04597)) (which, at the time, achieved state-of-the-art results for medical image segmentation).
 This network, like any autoencoder, consists of a bottleneck in the middle that makes sure the network learns only the most important information.
 Importantly, it introduced residual connections between the encoder and decoder, greatly improving gradient flow (inspired by ResNet in [He et al., 2015](https://arxiv.org/abs/1512.03385)).